 You can make Christmas during COVID unique by creating a personalized and special letter to your child.
 You can also encourage your child to reply, knowing Santa will respond equally.
 Your child will feel like Santa is their best friend and pen pal.

 The run-up to Christmas will be the most challenging part of this year’s festive season.
 Letting go of the pre-Christmas shopping days and the festive spirit it creates will be challenging this year as it poses the most risk to COVID.
-S opping online is safer and will ensure that gift-giving continues this year despite movement and gathering restrictions.
+Shopping online is safer and will ensure that gift-giving continues this year despite movement and gathering restrictions.

 Adopting unique shopping methods like the five-gift rule can bring a much-needed twist to this year’s festivities.
 You can shop online for gifts that cater to different needs and preferences, such as gifts one can wear, read, need, and experience.
+Plus, there are some fantastic sales if you wait to shop Boxing day deals online.

 Online Christmas Celebrations